holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 5.1.1 Circle Reps

 Any Circle Member of a Circle may request an election at any time to select or replace someone as the Circle's ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
-The selected Circle Rep fills the ***"Circle Rep Role"*** in the Circle, as defined in Appendix A.
+The selected Circle Rep fills a ***"Circle Rep Role"*** in the Circle, with a Purpose of "Tensions relevant to process in a broader Circle channeled out and resolved", and the following Accountabilities:

+- **(a)** Seeking to understand Tensions conveyed by Role Leads within the Circle
+- **(b)** Discerning Tensions appropriate to process within a broader Circle that holds the Circle
+- **(c)** Processing Tensions within a broader Circle to remove constraints on the Circle

 The Circle must use the Integrative Election Process defined herein to select a Circle Rep, unless a Policy defines an alternate process.
 Only a Circle's Circle Members are eligible to serve as its Circle Rep. Anyone serving as a Circle Lead for the Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

 The selected Circle Rep becomes a Circle Member of any Circle containing that Circle, with the authority to represent their Circle just like a Circle Lead.
 A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.

 A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role, nor remove the Role.
+No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role.

-#### 5.1.2 Facilitator and Secretary
+#### 5.1.2 Facilitator & Secretary

-Any Circle with more than one Circle Member also automatically includes a ***“Facilitator Role”***, as defined in Appendix A. The person acting in the Facilitator Role becomes the Circle’s ***“Facilitator”***.
-A Circle may add Accountabilities or Domains to its own Facilitator Role, as well as amend or remove those additions.
-No Circle may amend or remove the Purpose, Domain, or any Accountabilities on its Facilitator Role, nor remove the Role.
+The Circle's Facilitator is accountable for facilitating its Governance Process.
+The Circle's Secretary is accountable for capturing and publishing the outputs of its Governance Process, and holds a Domain over the Circle's governance records.

-Any Circle Member of a Circle may request an election at any time to fill or replace someone as the Circle's Facilitator or Secretary.
-The Circle must use the Integrative Election Process defined herein to select a Facilitator and Secretary.
-No Role or Policy may assign these Roles or remove an assignment via any other means, nor change this required process.
-Normally, the only candidates eligible for these elections are a Circle's Circle Members.
+Any Circle Member of a Circle may request an election at any time to select or replace someone as the Circle's Facilitator or Secretary.
+The Circle must use the Integrative Election Process defined herein to select a Facilitator or Secretary.
+No Role or Policy may assign the Facilitator Role or Secretary Role or remove an assignment via any other means, nor change this required process.
+Normally, the only candidates eligible for this election are a Circle's Circle Members.
 However, a Policy of the Circle or any Super-Circle may add or limit eligible candidates.

 ### 5.2 Scope of Governance